kdurance/100-days-of-code/log.md

 **Thoughts**:
 When I hooked up client's GoDaddy site to SiteGround I did the same thing I had done for my first client's site.
 I only needed to change where the name servers pointed.
 Unfortunately, more was needed because the client also used a GoDaddy email associated with their domain name.
 This change caused their email communications to break so I had to work with SiteGround support to make some more changes to allow the email to work properly.
 Lesson learned: Make sure you ask your client about any products they use that are also connected with their domain name.

+Day 7: February 17, 2021

+**Today's Progress**:
+Didn't plan as much time to code today.
+Used the time continue learning CSS grid especially for overlapping divs.

+**Thoughts**:
+Kind of a discouraging coding time.
+Some days I just wonder how long it will take for me to understand certain things, especially being new to web dev and seeing how far I still have to go.